 It also great to use when I was outdoor for the day and in between heavier-than-usual makeup days.
 There’s that calming, soothing sensation that I thoroughly enjoy.

 I’m really into multi-masking lately and Antipodes Aura Manuka Honey Mask fits the bill beautifully.
 I especially love using this after May Lindstrom The Problem Solver.
 As much as I love The Problem Solver, there are some cons to it.
 After an intense purifying session, my skin craves for nourishment and this mask will fill the need right away.
 I also love using this after a peel treatment with Bravura Salicylic Acid 2%.
 My skin absorbs the moisture it gives, making the skin becomes hydrated very quickly.
 The skin bounces right back, so to speak.

 Antipodes Aura Manuka Honey Mask is a thing of beauty.
 I adore the subtlety and its low profile personality.
 The kindness.
 The versatility.
 Yet it doesn’t crave for attention.
 And that’s probably what I love the most about it.

-Disclaimer: the product was sent from Benscrub for review consideration.
-All opinions, thoughts and ramble expressed are 100% purely mine.
+Disclosure: the product was sent from Benscrub for review consideration.
+All opinions, thoughts and rambles expressed are 100% purely mine.